chrisNgili/BootsHub/README.md

 * Styles folder containing all my styling features including my css files and some images and GIFs.

 * An HTML folder.

+# USAGE
+**Browsing available boots:**
+* Use the navigation bar to switch between Nike, Adidas and Puma boots.

+* Click the "Purchase" button to buy a pair of shoes.
+The available stock will be updated.

+**Donating shoes:**
+* Go to the "Donate shoes" section.

+* Fill in the "Brand" and "Image Url" fields.

+* Click the "Donate shoes" to add your donation.

+* Your donation will be displayed on the DOM.

+* Click the remove button to remove a donation.

+# Future Enhancements

+* Add a shopping cart feature.

+* Implement a search functionality.

+* Add a filter to the donation.